AngelaBowen/angiebowendotcom-working/pages/now.md

 layout: page.njk
 permalink: /now/
 date: 2025-09-01
-lastUpdated: 2025-09-22
+lastUpdated: 2025-10-03
 status: <span class="status-perennial">Perennial</span>
 tags: about
 author: Angie Bowen
 ---

-What I'm focused on right <a href="https://nownownow.com/about">now</a>.
+My life right <a href="https://nownownow.com/about">now</a>.
 Updated monthly(ish).

 ## General Info

-- **Age**: 49
+- **Age**: 48
 - **Location**: Colorado Springs, CO
 - **Current Obsession**: Digital Gardens, the IndieWeb, and other <a href="https://niceinter.net/">niceinternet</a> stuff
-- **Semester 1**: Problem solving through theory & research
-- **Website**: Rebuilding with 11ty, hand-coded HTML & CSS
+- **Website**: Rebuilding with 11ty, hand-coding in HTML, CSS, and minimal JS.
+See the <a href="/colophon/">colophon</a> for more info about the site.
-- **Writing**: Rediscovering my authentic voice
+- **Writing**: Rediscovering my authentic voice after decades of online marketing writing.
+- **Hobbies**: Reading, painting, art, journaling

+## Academic Info

+- I graduated from the University of Colorado Colorado Springs with my B.A. in psychology in 2020.
+- I'm currently pursuing a M.A. in communication at the University of Colorado Colorado Springs.

 ## Capstone Project

-I'm developing a course for first-year undergraduates on generative note-making.
-The first semester is theory focused.
-While we're doing work choosing the theoretical foundations we want to work with, they're evaluating our choices and matching up students with advisors.
-So I'll be able to share more specifics about my project when I'm assigned an advisor.
+I started my master's program in August (2025).
+The first semester foundational, focused on problem solving through theory & research.
+We're meant to take this time to choose the direction we want to go in, and reach out to potential advisors to find a good match.
+I'll be able to share more specifics about my project once I've officially met with my advisor.

-## Current Personal (n=1) Experiment

-<a href="/posts/experiment-02">Experiment 02</a>: Add to a random note in my digital garden every day for 30 days.
-(Started Aug 18, 2025)